dvanmosselbeen/dvm-docs/Uncategorised/bases.md

----
-title: Bases
-description: Page dedicated to the math bases
-created: 22-10-2011 00:00:00
-modified: 22-10-2011 00:00:00
-keywords: math
-lang: en
----

 # Math Bases

 *This is a little reminder note about the different bases.*

 Note that `**` means exponent.
 This is used in this file for easy usage in python.

 ## Decimal numbers